What Does a Technician Do For Equipment Maintenance?

 They are professionals who repair and maintain machinery, equipment, tools, and facilities.
 They mainly diagnose issues that arise with the equipment, perform repairs and preventative maintenance, and are responsible for the repair and upkeep of these tools/hardware.

-Being an equipment maintenance technician is not an easy job, it requires a lot of experience, knowledge, and the ability to extract the root cause of any issue and execute it in a professional and timely manner.
+Being an equipment maintenance technician is not easy.
+It requires a lot of experience, knowledge, and the ability to extract the root cause of any issue and execute it in a professional and timely manner.

-An equipment maintenance technician has a lot of responsibilities related to different factors and fields of expertise.
+An equipment maintenance technician has many responsibilities related to different factors and fields of expertise.

-14% of them are proficient in equipment maintenance, 8% in preventive maintenance, and 4% in production equipment.
+14% are proficient in equipment maintenance, 8% in preventive maintenance, and 4% in production equipment.

 However, here is an overview of what every technician is responsible for.